 I have a toddler at home and I love Shih Tzu to be his first buddy.
 So I need to figure out whether Shih Tzus are good with toddlers.
 To find the right breed which is good with kids, the number one factor is Breed’s temperament.
 Below are some of the things to consider before choosing the right small breed dog.
 The last thing I want to do is panic my wife.
 My Observations on Shih Tzu as follows :

 - Shih Tzu has a lot of energy.
-Children can get a lot of exercises and pretty much active all the time.
+Children can get a lot of exercise and pretty much active all the time.

-- Children are prone to more stress, but keeping Shih Tzu at home bring down stress.
+- Children are prone to more stress, but keeping Shih Tzu at home brings down stress.
 Shih Tzus are even great dogs for children that have Autism.

 - A well -trained Shih Tzu can protect your child, when he is outside of the home.
 Though they look small, they do not fear.
 Very much protective of their families.

 - Shih Tzus are hypoallergenic dogs.
 So parents need not worry about their children getting allergic to the hairs.
 If a child has respiratory issues, still he can have a Shih Tzu as a pet.

 - No more medications on depression/anxiety.
 Shih Tzus are a natural anti-depressant, happily wags her tail and looks for a pat.